hpfletch/hpfletch.github.io/pages/Biofeedback.md

 Figure 1: Directional Resistances of Velostat Figure 2: Velostat with Copper Traces

-However, aligned copper traces on opposite sides of the Velostat sheet will exchange a current dependent on the Velostat’s pressure-variant vertical resistance (Rz in Figure 1) which is situated between the two conductors (Figure 3).
+However, copper traces on opposite sides of the Velostat sheet will exchange a current dependent on the Velostat’s pressure-variant vertical resistance (Rz in Figure 1) which is situated between the two conductors (Figure 3).